1930s/vimrc-1/README.md

 > You can select text using in visual mode and press __Ctrl-P__ to copy or __Ctrl-X__ to cut it into system clipboard.
 To paste the text, you can press __Ctrl-P__ in normal mode or __Ctrl-V__ in insert mode.

+__Recommended font__

+> It is recommended to use Source Code Pro size 10 as the font.
+You can uncomment "set guifont=Source\ Code\ Pro\ 10" in .vimrc to enforce the font in gvim.
+For vim you should set the terminatl font by yourself.

 ## Troubleshooting

 __Taglist: Exuberant ctags (http://ctags.sf.net) not found in PATH.
 Plugin is not loaded.__